Search and rescue volunteers

 Code of conduct

 Volunteers have a high level of responsibility and accountability while performing their duties.
-The code of conduct documents outline the expectations and responsibilities of each registered volunteer, and contain the process for a breach of the Code of Conduct.
+The code of conduct documents outline the expectations, responsibilities and reporting process for registered volunteers.

 Workers compensation coverage